World Cardiology 2019

-Heart failure can be brought on by many conditions that damage the heart, including: Coronary artery disease.
-This is a disease of the arteries that supply blood and oxygen to your heart.
-It decreases blood flow to your heart muscle.
-If the arteries narrow or get blocked, your heart becomes starved for oxygen and nutrients and can't pump as well.
-Heart attack.
-This may happen when a coronary artery is blocked suddenly, which stops the flow of blood to your heart muscle.
-Cardiomyopathy.
-This is damage to your heart muscle that can be caused by artery or blood flow problems, infections, and alcohol and drug abuse.
-Other diseases or genetic issues can also bring it on.
+Heart failure can be brought on by many conditions that damage the heart including: Coronary artery disease, this is a disease of the arteries that supply blood and oxygen to your heart.
+It decreases blood flow to our heart muscles.
+If the arteries narrow or get blocked our heart becomes starved for oxygen and nutrients and can't pump as well.
+Heart attack this may happen when a coronary artery is blocked suddenly, which stops the flow of blood to our heart muscles.
+Cardiomyopathy this is damage to our heart muscles that can be caused by artery or blood flow problems, infections, alcohol, drug abuse and other diseases or genetic issues can also bring it on.
 Make sure your doctor knows your family's health history.
 Conditions that overwork the heart.
 These include things like high blood pressure, heart valve disease, thyroid disease, kidney disease, diabetes, or heart defects you've had since you were born.

 - Coronary artery disease

 - Heart attack